 Nevertheless, he left them with an absolute wonder strike to remember him by, putting the visitors 2-0 up at Old Trafford in 2017 with a sumptuous free kick.

-Sean Dyche's side would ultimately endure a frustrating afternoon, throwing away a two-goal lead late on and only heading back to Lancashire with a point to show for their efforts.
+Sean Dyche's side would ultimately endure a frustrating afternoon, throwing away a two-goal lead late on and heading back to Lancashire with just a point to show for their efforts.

 6. Wayne Rooney (Manchester United vs Hull, 2013)